 Visually, Deus Ex has not aged as gracefully as some of the pixel-era games on this list, but its deep RPG systems, dense hub-worlds, and intriguing conspiracy crackpot plot make it proper ‘PC games bucket list’ fodder.

 The number of ways in which you can tackle the game’s missions still hold up today: you have countless means of moulding JC Denton to your play style.
 Your choices about how you interact with the world all feel significant and, as a result, Deus Ex continues to be the gold standard that immersive sims, stealth games, and RPGs strive for, and remains one of the best old games on PC.
+If you want to see how the Deus Ex series has modernised over the years, check out our Deus Ex Mankind Divided review.

 The lack of tribute to this gunslinging wild-western shooter is no less criminal than the exploits of Butch Cassidy and the Sundance Kid.
 Outlaws was among the PC’s best first-person shooters, sprite-based or not.

-Several gameplay innovations helped Outlaws stand out, including a manual reload system, and the first ever sniper scope used in a shooter.
+Several gameplay innovations helped Outlaws stand out, including a manual reload system, and the first-ever sniper scope used in a shooter.
 The orchestrated Sergio Leone-inspired soundtrack is spine-tingling, and the animated cutscenes have that lovely LucasArts touch that provides context to the tough, rootin’ tootin’ gunfights taking place across trains, frontier towns, and other environs of the Old West.
 Outlaws is a goldmine of excellent stylistic and gameplay features in a classic FPS package, and an exceptional old PC game at that.

 Coming in the twilight years of point-and-click adventure games, The Longest Journey is a poignant swansong for the genre.
 You are April, an 18-year-old student who shifts between two contrasting realms to restore the mysterious force that allows them to exist harmoniously.

 The contrasting realms of the magical Arcadia and gritty urban Stark realm are evocatively presented, and in both you will meet characters as strange and well-rounded as your strong, troubled protagonist.
 Yes, it suffers from the point-and-click pitfall of absurdly cryptic puzzles, but they are worth toughing through to experience this beautiful interdimensional adventure.
-The Longest Journey’s sequel Dreamfall is also worth playing, though it is not quite on a par with Funcom’s original.
+The Longest Journey’s sequel Dreamfall is also worth playing, though it is not quite on par with Funcom’s original.

 The continuation of online support and the fact that Blizzard released patches for Diablo II all the way up to the release of the official remake attest to the game’s enduring appeal as one of the finest old PC games.
 Plus the fact that we’re still eagerly awaiting information on the Diablo 4 release date.